betterscientificsoftware/bssw.io/Articles/Blog/2022-05-trusted-cyberinfrastructure.md

 **First, Some Positive Notes**

 As you might imagine, our study noticed numerous areas in which scientific software developers faced challenges.
-But let's start with the good news --- all the projects that we examined used code repositories that include version control, such as GitHub.
+But let's start with the good news—all the projects that we examined used code repositories that include version control, such as GitHub.
 In addition, all the projects used bug/issue tracking software, such as Jira, RT, or, again, GitHub.
 Further, most of the projects used modern languages such as Java or Python and generally avoided older languages that are harder to write _safe_ code in, like C and C++.
 Most projects also used dependency tracking tools, such as the "Dependabot" tool built into GitHub.

 **Room for Improvement**

 Now for the bad news.

-*Management.*  Most of the projects we looked at lacked any kind of process and policy documentation --- that is, documentation for onboarding and offboarding, who is allowed to submit/approve commits, development standards, or design documents.
+*Management.*  Most of the projects we looked at lacked any kind of process and policy documentation—that is, documentation for onboarding and offboarding, who is allowed to submit/approve commits, development standards, or design documents.
 Indeed, most of the projects lacked documentation of any kind.
 Where documentation did exist, it was often out of date and/or, in the case of standards and requirements documentation, was ignored by developers.
 Yet such documentation is vital.
-Consider the recent issue with a [developer altering open source software to sabotage computers in Russia](https://www.wired.com/story/developer-altered-open-source-software-to-wipe-files-in-russia/) --- the same such approach could be used against computers in any country.
+Consider the recent issue with a [developer altering open source software to sabotage computers in Russia](https://www.wired.com/story/developer-altered-open-source-software-to-wipe-files-in-russia/)—the same such approach could be used against computers in any country.

 *Organization and Mission.* Most of the projects that we spoke with lacked a point of contact for software security issues, someone who is responsible for managing and coordinating security matters.
 This is a key gap, as it is a fundamental tenet (Must #7) of the [Trusted CI Framework](https://www.trustedci.org/framework).
 Many of the projects that we spoke with were housed in a larger institution which provided supporting IT resources, however the projects tended to reject support from those institutions that could provide a variety of mechanisms to support software security, often feeling that the additional resources would provide no additional benefit.